mlrun/katacoda-scenarios/00-tutorial/1-mlrun-basics/run1.md

 > `--local` indicate we run locally (not over the cluster)

-Notice the use of MLRun `with mlrun.get_or_create_ctx()` in the code, it wraps your code allowing to automatically track the execution.
+Notice the use of MLRun `with mlrun.get_or_create_ctx()` in the code: it wraps your code, automatically tracking the execution.

 Check out the output CSV file in `artifacts/dataset.csv`{{open}}